 “Let not sin therefore reign in your mortal bodies, to make you obey their passion.
 Do not yield your members to sin as instruments of wickedness, but yield yourselves to God as men who have been brought from death to life, and your members to God as instruments of righteousness.
 For sin will have no dominion over you, since you are not under law but under grace.”
 Again, Paul’s people did not connect and he had to repeat what he had said before.
 His point was that the dead no longer sin and the law has no more jurisdictions over them that are dead.
 Under grace, the desire to sin has to be curtailed by the new person in Christ.
 “What then?
 Are we to sin because we are not under the law but under grace?
 By no means!
 Do you not know that if you yield yourselves to any one as obedient slaves, you are slaves of the one whom you obey, either of sin, which leads to death, or of obedience, which leads to righteousness?
 But thanks be to God, that you who once were slaves to sin have become obedient from the heart to the standard of teaching to which you were committed, and, having been set free from sin, have become slaves of righteousness.
 I am speaking in human terms, because of your natural limitations.
 For just as you once yielded your members to impurity and to greater and greater iniquity, so now yield your members to righteousness for sanctification” (Ro.
 6:15-19).

 The burden of freedom, as well as salvation, rested on Paul’s shoulders, and on everyone else’s that follows Christ.
 This was crucial to Paul because humans reneged their accountability and responsibility.
 They always looked for a Messiah that would take care of their failures and negligence to deal with their problems and sins.
 Christ became man’s perfect scapegoat.
-All one had to do is believe and confess (Ro.
-10:9-10).
-To his chagrin, Paul began to realize that his converts were not separating themselves from their sinful ways (Ro.
-6:1-14).
-They had not submitted to God’s law and that made their behavior hostile to God (Ro.
-8:6-8).
-He admonished the Corinthians, “I declare to you, brothers, that flesh and blood cannot inherit the kingdom of God” (I Cor.
-15:50).
-And the Romans he told, “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God – which is your spiritual worship” (Ro.
-12:1).
-The Ephesians were keen on grace, but not so eager on being blameless and holy (Eph.
-1:4-5).
+All one had to do is believe and confess (Romans 10:9-10).
+To his chagrin, Paul began to realize that his converts were not separating themselves from their sinful ways (Romans 6:1-14).
+They had not submitted to God’s law and that made their behavior hostile to God (Romans 8:6-8).
+He admonished the Corinthians, “I declare to you, brothers, that flesh and blood cannot inherit the kingdom of God” (I Corinthians 15:50).
+And the Romans he told, “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God –- which is your spiritual worship” (Romans 12:1).
+The Ephesians were keen on grace, but not so eager on being blameless and holy (Ephesians 1:4-5).
 The reason God had been gracious to them was that He had a job for them.
-Sin stood in the way of working for God (Eph.
-2:1-10).
+Sin stood in the way of working for God (Ephesians 2:1-10).

-In the letter to the Ephesians, Paul left the impression that God and not man did all the saving even before man was born (Eph.
-1:4).
+In the letter to the Ephesians, Paul left the impression that God and not man did all the saving even before man was born (Ephesians 1:4).
 Interpreters delight in the idea of predestination; namely, regardless of what some people do, they shall be saved.
 Yes, Paul too was delighted, but not over his predestination.
 Before the world was created, God had determined to choose (exelezato) Christ in whom man can be saved.
 Apart from Christ, there is no predestination.
 Man must be in Christ, if he wants to enter the kingdom of God.
-He must die to sin in this life (Ro.
-6:8-12).
-To live in Christ, one has no longer any desire to violate God’s law (Ro.
-6:13-14).
+He must die to sin in this life (Romans 6:8-12).
+To live in Christ, one has no longer any desire to violate God’s Law (Romans 6:13-14).
 To remain in Christ becomes a constant struggle.
-Paul had to continue to work out his salvation with fear and trembling (Phil.
-2:12).
-He had to discipline and control his desire (body) (I Cor.
-9:27).
-He had to practice what he preached (I Cor.
-9:27).
-He had to stay in the race to the finish (I Cor.
-9:24-26).
+Paul had to continue to work out his salvation with fear and trembling (Philippians 2:12).
+He had to discipline and control his desire (body) (I Corinthians 9:27).
+He had to practice what he preached (I Corinthians 9:27).
+He had to stay in the race to the finish (I Corinthians 9:24-26).
 He was racing against himself.
 He competed against no one.
 And to be a good competitor, he had to separate himself from baggage that kept him from reaching his finished line.

 Freedom from sin was not an easy road for Paul or his converts, neither is it for us.
-At the time of his death, very few remained with him (II Tim.
-4:11).
+At the time of his death, very few remained with him (II Timothy 4:11).
 It was painful for Paul to see his converts return to being slaves of idols and useless observances.
 He pleaded with the Galatians, “How can you turn back again to the weak and beggarly elemental spirits, whose slaves you want to be once more?
 You observe days, and seasons, and years.
 I am afraid I have labored over you in vain.
-Brethren, I beg you, become as I am, for I also have become as you are” (Gal.
-4:9-12).
+Brethren, I beg you, become as I am, for I also have become as you are (Galatians 4:9-12).
 Freedom was not, and still is not without human compliance.
 To keep it, we must work at it!
 No one will drop it into our lap.
 We can come to God through Jesus as we are, but we must leave our sins behind.
-Jesus final words were, “Nothing impure will enter it, nor will anyone who does what is shameful, but only those whose names are written in the lamb’s book of life” (Rev. 21:27).
-The only time and place where we can be cleansed is here and now on earth (Heb.
-3:7-11; 10:26-30).
+Jesus final words were, “Nothing impure will enter it, nor will anyone who does what is shameful, but only those whose names are written in the lamb’s book of life” (Revelation 21:27).
+The only time and place where we can be cleansed is here and now on earth (Hebres 3:7-11; 10:26-30).
 Leaving our sin behind sets us free and makes us a far better person.
-Remember, sin causes death and death separates us physically and spiritually from each other and from God (Ro.
-6:23; Rev. 2:11; 20:14
+Remember, sin causes death and death separates us physically and spiritually from each other and from God (Romans 6:23; Revelation 2:11; 20:14).